abailoni/cellpose-training-gui/docs/cellpose-training-gui/install.md

 ::::{tip}
 You can also pass the path of the project directory as a command line argument when you run SpaceM Annotator:
 :::{code-block} shell
-python -m spacem_annotator --proj_dir /path/to/the/project/directory
+python -m traincellpose --proj_dir /path/to/the/project/directory
 :::
 ::::